jesus87/dynamiccontrol/README.md

 ## License

-This project is licensed under @jesusGarcia(Drzola87)
+This project is licensed under jesus87 permission